I love my pet Greek tortoise and am always looking for ways to take care of him in the best possible way and share my knowledge with others.

 Tortoises as Pets

-Have you ever wondered what it would be like to have a tortoise as a pet but then think, "Well I don’t know anything about them or where to start, let alone take care of one."
+Have you ever wondered what it would be like to have a tortoise as a pet but then thought, "Well, I don’t know anything about them or where to start, let alone take care of one."

-Leonardo (turtle power! lol) or Lenny as I like to call him is my little fellow Greek tortoise, that has over time grown on me so much that now, I am forever looking for ways to improve and care for him in the best possible way.
+Leonardo (turtle power!), or Lenny, as I like to call him, is my little fellow Greek tortoise that has over time grown on me so much that now, I am forever looking for ways to improve and care for him in the best possible way.

-There is so much confusing information online however based on my firsthand experience I am keen to share all the information I can, for tortoise owners or prospective tortoise owners.
+There is so much confusing information online; however, based on my firsthand experience, I am keen to share all the information I can with tortoise owners or prospective tortoise owners.